TS Nana to become hurricane before making landfall in Belize

 Meanwhile Tropical Storm Omar formed off the U.S. East Coast on Tuesday and was moving away from land.

 The Hurricane Center expects Omar to be short-lived.
-Late Tuesday, it had maximum sustained winds of 40 mph (65 kiph), with little change expected overnight.
-Omar was 310 miles (500 kilometers) east of Cape Hatteras, North Carolina, and moving east-northeast at 14 mph (22 kph).
-Forecasters predicted it will weaken Wednesday night.
+Early Wednesday, it had maximum sustained winds of 40 mph (65 kiph), and was expected to weaken on Thursday.
+Omar was 350 miles (560 kilometers) northwest of Bermuda, and moving east-northeast at 14 mph (22 kph).

 Nana and Omar are the earliest 14th and 15th named storms on record, beating the 2005 arrivals of Nate on Sept.
 6 and Ophelia on Sept.
 7, according to Colorado State University professor Phil Klotzbach